guitarvydas/guitarvydas.github.io/_posts/2021-05-12-Functional Programming Takeaways 2.md

 Everything can be further sub-divided.

-That includes everything I say.
-Nothing I say is _absolute_, it is _relative_, and, it can be broken down.
+That includes everything I write.
+Nothing I write is _absolute_, it is _relative_, and, it can be broken down.

 # See Also